Banner image

 Day 1: Arrive in Ushuaia

-Arrive in Ushuaia, where you will be met and transferred to your downtown hotel (if you have taken preferred flights only).
+Arrive in Ushuaia, where you will be met and transferred to your included downtown hotel (if you have taken preferred flights only).

-Day 2: Half-Day Tour of Ushuaia and Embarkation
+Day 2: Exploring Ushuaia and Embarkation

 Day 3: Drake Passage Crossing

 Your wildlife experiences begin immediately as you enjoy watching and photographing the many seabirds, including majestic albatrosses and giant petrels following in the wake of the ship.
-They rise and fall skilfully, using air currents created by the ship to gain momentum.
+They rise and fall effortlessly, using air currents created by the ship to gain momentum.

 Day 4: Drake Passage & South Shetland Islands

-Days 5-10: Antarctic Peninsula & Polar Circle
+Days 5-10: Antarctic Peninsula & Antarctic Circle

 Days 11-12: Drake Passage Crossing